Persol PO3019S Review 2026: The Steve McQueen Sunglasses Worth $270?

 What face shapes suit the Persol PO3019S?

 Oval (universally flattering), round (the angular lower edge adds definition), and heart-shaped (the teardrop profile balances a wider forehead).
 Square and angular faces may find the rounded frame shape softens their features more than desired — a more rectangular frame like the Persol PO3007S suits angular faces better.
-Buyers with lower nose bridges should verify nose pad geometry before purchasing online, as the fixed acetate pads are not adjustable.

 How long do Persol sunglasses last?